RudraReddy12/Mental_Health_Chatbot/README.md

-# Mental Health Chatbot Using Gemini API
+# Mental Health Chatbot Using Groq API

 A simple AI-powered mental health chatbot built using the Gemini API.
 The chatbot provides supportive conversations, stress relief suggestions, mindfulness tips, and emotional support.